Image Credit: Mark Agnor/Shtterstock.com

 A mechanical motion capture system is a structure that is attached to the subject to act out a sequence of movements.
-Typically, a mechanical motion system consists of electrogoniometers - a sensor system made up of potentiometers or transducer technology designed to estimate joint angles when positioned close to a joint on the subject’s body.
-In comparison to inertial sensors or optical-based motion sensors, the mechanical motion capture system allows for direct measurement of movement, which means that the subject can move around more freely in a large environment without any movement being out of view by a central camera system, nor is the capture system affected by reflective light.
+Typically, a mechanical motion system consists of electrogoniometers – a sensor system made up of potentiometers or transducer technology.
+It estimates joint angles when positioned close to a joint on the subject’s body.
+Compared to inertial sensors, the mechanical motion capture system allows for direct measurement of movement, meaning that the subject can move around more freely in a large environment without any movement being out of view by a central camera system, nor is the capture system affected by reflective light.
 A wireless mechanical motion sensor system can enhance the capture volume.

-A good example of a wireless mechanical motion capture sensory system is the Gypsy 5 engineered by Meta Motion.
-This motion capture technology has a half-a-mile range.
-The mechanical motion system may give the subject more freedom to move around in a larger space, but this system limits the subject’s degrees of freedom and the positioning of sensors on the attached mechanical system.
-The following video by Inition, a 3D technology and production company, present a GypsyGyro18 demo of a mechanical motion capture system in use.
-The system does not require extensive calibration yet still delivers clean data on movement of a subject.
+A good example of a wireless mechanical motion capture sensory system is the Gypsy 5 engineered by Meta Motion and has a half-a-mile range.
+The mechanical motion system may give the subject more freedom to move around in a larger space, but it limits the subject’s degrees of freedom and the positioning of sensors on the attached mechanical system.
+The following video by Inition, a 3D technology, and production company, presents a GypsyGyro18 demo of a mechanical motion capture system in use.
+The system does not require extensive calibration yet still delivers clean data on subject movements.

 Magnetic Motion Sensors

 This type of motion capture sensor calculates a low-frequency magnetic field created by a transmitter.
-The magnetic current is detected by the orthogonal coils in the transmitter.
-There are two types of a magnetic current flow: the direct current (DC) technique and the alternating current (AC) system.
-With the DC system, the magnetic current flows in the form of square pulse waves; whereas, sine pulse waves are generated with an AC current.
+The magnetic current is detected by orthogonal coils in the transmitter.
+There are two types of magnetic current flows: the direct current (DC) technique and the alternating current (AC) system.
+With the DC system, the magnetic current flows in the form of square pulse waves; contrary, sine pulse waves are generated with an AC current.

-The military are typically known for using magnetic motion capture systems for head tracking.
-In this context, the system is used to calculate the pilot’s line of sight so that weapons are released with maximum accuracy when hitting the target.
-Further application of magnetic motion sensors is in the medical industry where such systems have been engineered to help measure the size of organs inside the human body, particularly useful during medical procedures to allow for better accuracy and outcome of surgery.
+The military is widely known for using magnetic motion capture systems for head tracking.
+In this context, the system is used to calculate the pilot’s line of sight so that weapons are released with maximum accuracy.
+Further application of magnetic motion sensors is in the medical industry where such systems are engineered to measure organ size inside the human body – particularly useful during surgical procedures to allow for better accuracy.